SamBennettDev/Responsive-Header/README.md

 # SamBennettPortfolio
-Portfolio website to improve and learn skills with html, css, and js.
+Portfolio website draft to improve and learn skills with html, css, and js.